SAP-samples/teched2022-IN280/exercises/ex1/ex11/readme.md

-# Register a Cloud Integration tenant in SAP Cloud ALM
+# Register a Cloud Integration tenant in LMS

    >(Should we create the service upfront?
     >